 - Some organizations offer BYOD or employee-owned device programs. the specifics depend on your company’s policies and the accompanying licenses.

 If you’re evaluating tools for a business, speak with your IT department about the right Edge Client version, whether you need certificates, and how MFA will be integrated with your SSO system.
-Why does vpn automatically turn off
+Edge vpn set location 2026

 Frequently Asked Questions